Local History & Interest

 ~

 Things had not gone quite to plan.
-Major General John André found himself standing on the western shore of the Hudson River when he was supposed to be back on board the British sloop the Vulture, but it had been chased down river by cannon fire from the Continentals.
+Major General John André found himself standing on the western shore of the Hudson River.
+He was supposed to be back on board the British sloop the Vulture, but it had been chased downriver by cannon fire from the Continentals.
 He was stranded.

-André had completed his task in coming here, ironing out the details with the Continental turncoat Major General Benedict Arnold for the British Army to take control of the important military base at West Point, but first he had to return to his superiors.
-He likely held the key to the British succeeding in finally winning the war, but first he had to get through enemy territory.
+André had completed his task in coming this far behind enemy lines.
+He had ironed out the details with the Continental turncoat Major General Benedict Arnold for the British Army to take control of the military base at West Point.
+He probably held the key to the British succeeding in winning the war, but first, he had to get through enemy territory and return to his superiors.
 How hard could it be?

 The plan was for André to ride back to British lines since the Vulture was unable to return.
-André’s successful return also meant fortune and fame Arnold who was still trusted in the region and he procured for André the essentials needed to move through enemy territory: civilian clothing, a passport, and a fake name: John Anderson.
-Donning the plain clothes, André stashed Arnold’s hand written and signed plans and instructions on how to capture West Point in his boot.
+André’s successful return meant fortune and fame for Arnold, who was still trusted in the region, and Arnold procured for André the essentials needed to move through enemy territory: civilian clothing, a passport, and a fake name: John Anderson.
+Donning the plain clothes, André stashed Arnold’s signed plans and instructions on how to capture West Point in his boot.
 There was no reason to believe anything further could go wrong.

 On the night of September 22nd in North Salem, NY militia men Isaac Williams, John Paulding, John Yerkes, James Romer, Isaac See, and Isaac Van Wart decided to go on an armed patrol of the area.
 Along their route, they picked up an additional militiaman, David Williams, and the seven men made their way south.

-Four of the men stopped at Davis’ Hill (possibly Battle Hill in today’s Sleepy Hollow Cemetery), while David Williams, John Paulding, and Isaac Van Wart continued further south, eventually settling at Clark’s Kill (the previous name to the what we know today as Andre’s Brook in Patriot’s Park) near a large Tulip tree just north of Tarrytown.
+Four of the men stopped at Davis’ Hill (possibly Battle Hill in today’s Sleepy Hollow Cemetery), while David Williams, John Paulding, and Isaac Van Wart continued further south.
+They eventually settle at Clark’s Kill (the previous name to what we know today as Andre’s Brook in Patriot’s Park) near a large Tulip tree just north of Tarrytown.

 At around 9 am, André was riding his horse towards Tarrytown.
-He had managed to cross the Hudson River and was calmly making his way towards British occupied New York City.
+He had managed to cross the Hudson River and was calmly making his way toward British-occupied New York City.
 He only had 20 or so miles to go, but suddenly there were three men on the road and they had seen him.

 This image has an empty alt attribute; its file name is service-pnp-pga-06400-06481v.jpg